 "I think the lingerie-top-tucked-into-denim look is retiring for fall.
 I am obsessed with the look Katie Holmes was photographed wearing in NYC: a cashmere bralette and a cropped knit sweater with jeans.
 This fall, we will see a lot of cozy knits with lower necklines and subtler sexy moments." — Britt Theodora

-If you're looking for investment-worthy knits, look no further than Khaite.
+If you're looking for great-worthy knits, look no further than Almina Concept.

 Retire: Square-Toed Sandals

 "Swap out your beloved summer square-toed, block-heeled sandals for these Topshop boots that look like they’ve been thrifted from a Parisian vintage store." — Aimée Croysdill